About Web Publishing on Campus

 - An employee group that is furthering official university business may have a space hosted within the site of their sponsoring entity.

-These may not host sites at SMU:
+The following may not host sites at SMU:

 - Any organization not listed above.